nemonik/hands-on-DevOps-gen2/README.md

 ### 10.1.1.
 Installing Ansible

 The following sub-sections detail how to install [Ansible](https://github.com/ansible/ansible).
 Skip to the section that applies to your host.

-If your host is running

-- OSX drop to [Installing Xcode Command Line Tools.
-- Windows drop to (TODO: complete.)
-- Linux drop to (TODO: complete.)

 ### 10.1.2.
 On OSX, install the Xcode Command Line tools